alttch/pime/README.md

 // wait runtime to be started
 pime::wait_online();

-// spawn example tasks from any coroutine
+// Done!
+Now tasks can be called from any coroutine
 // ...............................................
 // ...............................................